-You also might consider commissioning a custom piece of music created just for your project via Fiverr or another freelancing platform, but again, don’t let the time or dollar costs of doing this hold you back from starting your pod!
+You also might consider commissioning custom music via Fiverr or another freelancing platform, but again, don’t let the time or dollar costs of doing this hold you back from starting your pod!

 A few places I like to look for podcast music:

-I hope you're enjoying learning how to start a podcast so far, and now it where it starts to get real.
+I hope you're enjoying learning how to start a podcast so far.
+Now is where it starts to get real.
 It's time to get podcasting equipment so we can finally make this happen.

 6. Purchase Your Podcast Equipment and Test Your Podcasting Software

-There's a lot of equipment you could purchase to start your show, and the prices range from cheap $5 microphones (that sound really bad) to entire broadcasting studio setups (that sound like you're about to drop an album) that get into the five and six-figure ranges.
+There's a lot of equipment you could purchase to start your show — the prices range from cheap $5 microphones (that sound really bad) to entire broadcasting studio setups (that sound like you're about to drop an album) that get into the five and six-figure ranges.

 I promise you, you do not need to spend as much money as you might think to get your show up and running.

-The most important piece of equipment is a microphone that makes you sound good.
-There's a certain standard of audio quality now in the podcasting space, and if you're not up to that standard, you could have the best content in the world, you could still have people leave and find something that sounds better.
+The most important piece of podcasting equipment is a microphone that makes you sound good.
+There's a certain standard of audio quality now in the podcasting space.
+If you're not up to that standard, you could have the best content in the world but still have people leave and find something that sounds better.